By Susan Braden

-The actual abscess usually appears inside your gum tissue, right next to the affected tooth.
+An abscessed tooth usually appears inside your gum tissue, right next to the affected tooth.
 When an abscess appears, there is a deep-rooted problem within the tooth, such as a deep cavity, which then causes an infection to grow under your gum line.
-When the infection spreads between your tooth and gum, it creates a pocket or bubble which protrudes out next to the tooth.
-This "abscess" normally proves to be quite painful, as it is stretching the tissue of the gum as well as pushing against the problem tooth.
+When the infection spreads between your tooth and gum, it creates a pocket or bubble, which protrudes out next to the tooth.
+It's easy to know if you have an infected tooth because this "abscess" normally proves to be quite painful, as it is stretching the tissue of the gum as well as pushing against the problem tooth.

 After you are on antibiotics to potentially destroy the infection, you can relieve the pressure of your abscess by puncturing the bubble yourself and allowing the liquid to drain.
 The bubble can be punctured using a sterilized needle or another sharp, sterile object.
 When the bubble is punctured with the needle or sharp object, the pressure inside it will quickly force the bacterial liquid out.
 As your abscess is draining, be sure not to swallow any of the liquid.
 Immediately after the abscess is drained, rinse out your mouth with a cleansing, anti-infection agent.
 (Hydrogen peroxide works well for this.)
 Other options which can be used to help clean the abscessed area are a strong mouthwash or a strong salt solution.
 Gargle your cleansing liquid thoroughly to ensure that the abscess and the puncture are disinfected.